An SQL text by Erland Sommarskog, SQL Server MVP Latest revision 2008-09-28.

 From all versions from SQL 7 and on, this passes.
 But SQL 6.5 objects:

-If you have used a very strongly typed language like Ada, this is not illogical.
+If you have used a very strongly typed language like Ada, this is perfectly logical.
 Now, SQL 6.5 was quite inconsistent.
 This restriction applied to joins only.
 It was OK to mix user-defined types in assignments, when comparing variables or even in foreign-key constraints.
 So I can understand why Microsoft dropped this rule in SQL 7.

 Consider: